Asymptotically Optimal Scheduling of Multiple Parallelizable Job Classes: Scheduling Parallelizable Jobs in Regimes

-That is, LPF is optimal with respect to mean response time in \shw scaling regimes. \end{restatable} \begin{proof} We will prove that, for each class of jobs $i$, the mean response time of class $i$ jobs under LPF approaches some lower bound as $k \rightarrow \infty$.
-This suffices to show that the overall mean response time under LPF is asymptotically optimal.
-When analyzing LPF in this proof, we will omit the LPF superscript in our notation for the sake of readability.
+We will prove that, for each class of jobs $i$, the mean response time of class $i$ jobs under LPF approaches some lower bound as $k \rightarrow \infty$, and thus the overall mean response time under LPF is asymptotically optimal.
+When analyzing LPF in this section, we will omit the LPF superscript for the sake of readability.

-We begin by noting that, for any class $i$, it is desirable to have more than $\rho_i k$ servers working class $i$ jobs.
-When this holds, class $i$ jobs are being completed at a rate greater than $\mu_i \rho_i k = \lambdak_i$, and hence class $i$ jobs are departing the system faster than they arrive.
-Because the system has $\alpha$ spare servers, it is theoretically possible to give $\rho_i k + \frac{\alpha}{\ell}$ servers to each job class on average.
+For any class, $i$, it is desirable to have more than $\rho_i k$ servers working on class $i$ jobs.
+In this case, class $i$ jobs are being completed at a rate greater than $\mu_i \rho_i k = \lambdak_i$, and hence the number of class $i$ jobs in the system will tend to decrease.
+Given a system with $\alpha$ spare servers, it is theoretically possible to guarantee that $\rho_i k + \frac{\alpha}{\ell}$ servers are available to class $i$ jobs for all classes, $i$.
+Our goal is to prove that LPF guarantees this property with high probability, and therefore it is usually possible to complete class $i$ jobs at a very fast rate.
+We then argue that this is sufficient to keep the average number of class $i$ jobs in the system very low.

-However, under LPF, we may occasionally run out of spare servers during periods with an above average number of arrivals.
-We will show that, given sufficiently large $\alpha$, the probability of running out of spare servers vanishes quickly.
-This allows us to argue that LPF almost always provides \emph{negative drift} in the number of class $i$ jobs.
-That is, class $i$ jobs are almost always completed at a faster rate than they arrive.

-We proceed by dividing the $\ell$ job classes into two cases.
+We divide the $\ell$ job classes into two cases.
 First, we consider all the job classes whose level of parallelism, $c_i=O(1)$.
-We will inductively show that LPF asymptotically minimizes the mean response time of each of these classes.
+We call these \emph{inelastic} (I) jobs, because their level of parallelism does not scale with $k$.
 Second, we consider all the job classes whose level of parallelism $c_i=\omega(1)$.
-We will use a single drift argument to show that the mean response time of all of these classes is also optimal.
-We begin with the $O(1)$ jobs.
+We refer to these as \emph{elastic} (E) jobs.

+To handle any inelastic job class, $i$, we argue in Lemma \ref{lem:shw:inelastic} that the probability of having a large number of jobs belonging to the first $i-1$ job classes goes to 0 very quickly as $k \to \infty$.
+As a result, LPF almost always devotes a sufficient number to the class $i$ jobs.
+This allows us to show in Lemma \ref{lem:shw:in:opt} that the mean response time of class $i$ jobs is asymptotically optimal.

+We use a similar argument to prove the asymptotic optimality for elastic jobs in Lemma \ref{if:shw:elastic:opt}.
+However, we can prove this result for all elastic classes simultaneously instead of treating the classes one by one as we did for the inelastic classes.
+The proof of Theorem \ref{thm:if:opt} follows easily from Lemmas \ref{lem:shw:in:opt} and \ref{if:shw:elastic:opt}.